Alahiné Gold Project

 Alahiné Gold Project encompasses an area of 64km2 and displays intense shallow artisanal mining throughout the licence.

-Alahiné encompasses an area of 64km2.
-A soil program was successful in delineating broad zones of gold anomalism along the eastern side of the licence and a significant number of single and multiple-station highly anomalous sites across the licence.
+Initial soil programs in 2018 and 2019 were successful in delineating broad zones of gold anomalism along the eastern side of the licence and a significant number of single and multiple-station highly anomalous sites across the licence.

-The survey will provide detailed data to determine the structural controls of mineralisation and information on the nature and disposition of host rocks currently obscured by lateritic cover.
+The airborne magnetic survey at Alahiné was conducted by AeroPhysX in May 2022 on 100m-line spacings.
+The objective of the 700-line km survey was to provide detailed data to determine the structural controls of mineralisation and information on the nature and disposition of host rocks currently obscured by lateritic cover.

 The geophysical data has been processed and an initial geological interpretation and target generation program has been carried out, illuminating at least ten (10) high order geophysical targets.
 Project-level aeromagnetic and interpreted geological maps are provided below.

 Images of processed aeromagnetic data show magnetic lineaments, as well as lithological and structural features that may have controlled the localisation of the known gold mineralisation.